MarcoAlejandro/ray_actors_cross_language_communication/readme.md

 ### Passing around actor handles

-According to [documentation](https://docs.ray.io/en/master/cross-language.html#cross-language-data-serialization), `ActorHandle`'s can be serialized and deserialized autatically between cross language operations.
+According to [documentation](https://docs.ray.io/en/master/cross-language.html#cross-language-data-serialization), `ActorHandle`'s can be serialized and deserialized automatically between cross language operations.

-Given so, it should be possible to pass the actor handle to remote cross language tasks/actor methods and to use the actor handle natively in the remote code.
+Given so, it should be possible to pass the actor handle to remote cross language tasks/actor to use the actor handle natively in the remote code.

 The `main.py` code performs the next actions: